Flea Facts, Identification and Control

 Signs of Infestation

-Look for flea eggs in your pet’s house or bedding.
+Look for flea eggs in any animal housing or bedding.
 Flea eggs look like tiny, grainy or sandy grey or black buildup.
-It may resemble dust or salt and pepper.
+They may resemble dust or salt and pepper.

 Treatment and Prevention

 Vacuum thoroughly and frequently.
 Consider having your carpets shampooed and/or steam cleaned to remove any larvae or eggs that may be hiding in them.
 Dust surfaces frequently, especially in dark areas of the home that aren’t often accessed, such as a basement or cellar.

 Practice humidity control and consider investing in a dehumidifier for vulnerable areas.
 Mop hard floors frequently, and make sure to dry them thoroughly when you’re finished.
 Do not allow lawn debris or garbage to accumulate in piles near your building.